 The mural shows both town folk and country folk — people from all classes and all walks of life.
-Together, despite differences, they're collaborating with a determination to build a better society.
+Together, despite their differences, they're collaborating, with a determination to build a better society.

 This art illustrates how Norwegians are comfortable with their more socialistic form of government.
 They pay high taxes, have high expectations of their government, and are generally satisfied with how their leaders spend their money.

 Oslo's harborfront provides an inviting place to simply enjoy the urban scene between sightseeing stops.
 From there, a ferry shuttles visitors across the harbor to Bygdøy, a peninsula with several museums highlighting the nation's maritime history.

 The Viking Ship Museum shows off ninth-century Viking ships — icons from those days of pillage and plunder.
 Norwegian marauders terrorized Europe for generations.
 Gazing up at the prow of one of these sleek vessels, you can imagine the horror peasants in France or England or Russia felt when those redheads on the rampage sailed up their river.